Contextual Label Projection for Cross-Lingual Structured Prediction: Experiments and Results

-Our results from Table~\ref{tab:all-results} reveal how all the various translate-train techniques significantly improve over the simple zero-shot baseline.
-Overall, \modelName{} performs the best amongst all translate-train techniques across various base models, languages, and translation models with an average improvement of $2$-$2.5$ F1 points over the next best baseline and an overall improvement of $6.5$-$7.5$ F1 points over the zero-shot baseline.
+\mypar{Results:} We present the EAE results in terms of argument classification F1 scores in Table~\ref{tab:eae-gmt-results}.
+For reference, we also include the zero-shot baseline (training only on $\mathcal{D}_{src}$).
+Evidently, \modelName{} performs the best providing an average gain of 2.4 F1 points over the next best baseline of Awesome-align and a net gain of 7.9 F1 points over the zero-shot baseline.
+This result is in sync with our intrinsic evaluation wherein \modelName{} performed the best for EAE.

-\paragraph{Ablation Study} Comparing the Independent model with \modelName{} in Table~\ref{tab:all-results}, we observe gains up to $3$-$6$ F1 points - highlighting the importance of meeting the faithfulness constraint.
-Furthermore, \modelName{} outperforms the Constrained model by $2$ F1 points which underlines the importance of using a stronger instruction-tuned LM as $\mathcal{M}$ compared to using a simple inference-time constraint.
-Overall, we also note how the paradigm of using contextual machine translation is better than previous works as the simple Constrained model outperforms Awesome-align and EasyProject baselines for the \textit{mmt} translation model.
+The primary findings for the F1 scores of entity classification are shown in Table~\ref{tab:ner-results}.
+Overall, \modelName{} outperforms all benchmarks, achieving an absolute enhancement of 0.7 F1 points compared to the zero-shot baseline, and surpassing previous studies by 1.4-1.7 F1 points.
+The superior performance of the downstream model powered by \modelName{}, highlights \modelName{}'s efficacy in improving downstream tasks.

+\mypar{LLM usage comparison - Direct Inference v/s Contextual Translation:} We compare the fine-tuned models with \textbf{LLM-Infer}, a large language model (LLM) baseline directly inferring on the downstream task in the target language.
+We utilize the chat version of Llama2-13B model \cite{DBLP:journals/corr/TouvronLlama23} for the baseline.~\footnote{Compared to the text version, the chat version of Llama2 provided better results.} We explore various cross-lingual prompting strategies, following \citet{ahuja-etal-2023-mega} (complete experiments in Appendix~\ref{sec:llm-infer}), and report the performance for the best prompt here.
+From results in Table~\ref{tab:eae-gmt-results} \& \ref{tab:ner-results}, we can assert how LLM-infer performs significantly poorer than any fine-tuned model, indicating how LLMs can't infer well on cross-lingual structured prediction.
+On the other hand, we demonstrate that LLMs can be better utilized to do contextual translation, as used in \modelName{}, which leads to the best performance for both the downstream tasks.
+Additional experiments with ChatGPT \cite{DBLP:journals/corr/abs-2005-14165} are also provided in Appendix~\ref{sec:llm-infer}.